NikhilWalker/tictactoe/README.md

 ### Windows (Visual Studio)

-1. Open a command prompt or PowerShell.
-2. Navigate to the project root directory.
-3. Create a build directory: `mkdir build`
-4. Move into the build directory: `cd build`
-5. Generate Visual Studio project files using CMake: `cmake ..`
-6. Open the generated `.sln` file in Visual Studio.
+1. Open the project in Visual Studio
-7. Build the project within Visual Studio.
+1. Configure the Build Configuration
-8. Run the compiled executable from the build output directory.
+1. Build and Run the executable

 ### Windows (MinGW)